How to download and install the iOS 14, iPadOS 14 developer beta

 Did you get a chance to watch Apple's WWDC keynote?
 If not, here's a short recap: Apple on Monday announced iOS 14, iPadOS 14, TVOS 14, WatchOS 7 and that the Mac lineup will eventually ditch Intel processors, switching to Apple silicon, similar to the kind of chip that powers your iPhone ($699 at Apple) sometime next year.

-As for the latest software update that will run on iPhones and iPads ($340 at eBay), it includes widgets on the home screen, a new and improved Siri interface and a revamped Messages app with better group conversation features, among other new features.
+As for the latest software update that will run on iPhones and iPads ($340 at eBay), it includes widgets on the home screen, a new and improved Siri interface and a revamped Messages app with better group conversation features and Picture in Picture video among other new features.

 Getting the beta up and running on your iPhone or iPad isn't a straightforward process right now, requiring a paid developer account to even access it.
 Here's everything you need to know about installing iOS 14 or iPadOS 14.